ImageMagick/Usage-Markdown/canvas/index.md

 There is also a definite top-left to bottom-right diagonal warp in the plasma image that should not exist.
 That is there is some sort of 'spatial bias' flaw in the algorithm.

-For example as Thomas Maus &lt;thomas.maus\_AT\_alumni.uni-karlsruhe.de&gt; pointed out if you mirror and append the same plasma image, you will always see a distinct 'V' in the resulting image...
+For example, as Thomas Maus &lt;thomas.maus\_AT\_alumni.uni-karlsruhe.de&gt; pointed out if you mirror and append the same plasma image, you will always see a distinct 'V' in the resulting image...

 ~~~
 convert -size 60x60 plasma: \( +clone -flop \) +append plasma_flaw.jpg